Pythonian/fakernaija/docs/source/index.rst

 Getting Started
 ---------------

-The primary interface you will interact with is the :doc:`faker`.
+The primary interface you will interact with is the :doc:`naija`.
 You will need to import and instantiate it then you can start generating data right away.
 To whet your appetite, launch your Python shell and try out these examples:

 .. code-block:: python

-    >>> from fakernaija import Faker
+    >>> from fakernaija import Naija
-    >>> naija = Faker()
+    >>> naija = Naija()

     >>> print(naija.full_name())
     Ugochi Maduike